-We have audited the accompanying financial statements of the State Transit Assistance Fund ("STA Fund") of the Ventura County Transportation Commission ("VCTC"), as of and for the years ended June 30, 2023, and 2022, and the related notes to the financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the State Transit Assistance Fund ("STA Fund") of the Ventura County Transportation Commission ("VCTC"), as of and for the year ended June 30, 2024, and the related notes to the financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the STA Fund of VCTC, as of June 30, 2023, and 2022, and the respective changes in financial position of the STA Fund of VCTC for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of the STA Fund of VCTC, as of June 30, 2024, and the respective changes in financial position of the STA Fund of VCTC for the year then ended in accordance with accounting principles generally accepted in the United States of America.